deprecated-packages/symplify/packages/Statie/README.md

 They way you are used to use Symfony/Nette cofings: single file that allows you to add parameters, include other configs and register services.

-All `.neon` files found in `/source` directory are loaded to global variables.
-You can store variables, lists of data etc.

 So this...

 ```yaml